Banner image

 Treatment for chronic acid reflux and heartburn

 Your health care provider may recommend GERD surgery when medications and lifestyle changes don’t ease your acid reflux symptoms.
-At Allina Health, you’ll get expert care from a specialized surgery team dedicated to stopping the pain and improving your wellbeing.
+At Allina Health, you’ll receive expert care from a specialized surgery team dedicated to easing the pain and improving your well-being.

-Find a GERD surgeon near you to schedule a consult.
+Find a GERD surgeon near you to schedule a consultation.

 Learn more